dwcoder/MM-The-Gearmaker/Characterbooks/Assistant.md

 ### =PM=
 Accuse the Prime Minister of colluding with =CEO= to spy on Wilbur.
 Say you saw their private-sector agents following you, listening in on conversations, and going through your trash.

 Also accuse the Prime Minister of making it hard for Wilbur to get funding.
-If it wasn't for his jealousy, Wilbur would have never had to resort to taking money from the Ryans, nor would he have had to entertain the traitorous notions of the French.
+If it wasn't for =his PM= jealousy, Wilbur would have never had to resort to taking money from the Ryans, nor would he have had to entertain the traitorous notions of the French.

 ### =Narco heir=
 You hate =Narco heir=.
 Tell everyone that you were orphaned by the drug war, and people like =Narco heir= benefited directly from the violence.